nguyendhst/HK231-Specialized-Project/documentation/report/methodology.md

 		- A web application that allows users to create and manage their projects.
 		- Visual DnD Editor that allows users to visually model their projects.

-- Version 0.1 release: 05/11/2023
+- Version 0.1.0 release: 05/11/2023
-    - The version 0.1 release is the first release of the project that is ready for production.
+    - The version 0.1.0 release is the first release of the project that can be evaluated by users.
 The version 0.1 release will include:
 		- Fully functional visual DnD editor.
 		- Workflow UI that allows users to create and manage their workflows.
 		- Application deployment to a cloud service provider.